fossable/sandpolis/README.md

 Clients maintain a persistent connection to the server, and viewers maintain a temporary connection to the server or directly to clients.
 This allows tasks to continue running in the background while viewers are not connected.

 ### Why
 Sandpolis is somewhat like a fusion of [TeamViewer](https://www.teamviewer.com) and Canonical's [Landscape](https://landscape.canonical.com).
-The overall architecture and intended usage of Sandpolis is very similar to Landscape, but Sandpolis also provides features like remote desktop and file management which will never be included in Landscape.
+The overall architecture and intended usage of Sandpolis is very similar to Landscape, but Sandpolis also provides features like remote desktop that don't fit in Landscape.
 Sandpolis isn't intended to replace TeamViewer or Landscape, but rather it serves the middle-ground between the two.

-Best of all, Sandpolis is 100% free and open-source.
+Here are some fundamental qualities that Sandpolis tries to achieve:

+- compatible with as many operating systems as possible
+- flexible, configurable, and easily extensible to niche applications via plugins
+- uncompromising on performance and security
+- low latency and high concurrency
+- user friendly

 ### What it isn't
 Sandpolis is **not** intended to be used on unauthorized systems, to manage a botnet, or for any other illegal activity.